aaarcher-usgs/Git_Started_Tutorial/README.md

 *The first group/person to enter the answer in the box below wins!*

-The slope of the relationship between unicorn horn length and age is:
+For every year of life, a unicorn's horn length increases by:
 _______________
-Answer here:
+Answer here:      inches
 _______________